skrambelled/reading-notes/notes/class-02.md

 /* name */
 h1 {
-    colour: DarkRed;
+    color: DarkRed;
 }
 ```

-Colour can be applied in a variety of ways
+Color can be applied in a variety of ways
 - background
 - foreground
 - opacity (when designating opacity, some browsers may not recognize it, so also set a rgb colour for that browser to fa